adithajsr/Treats-/data.md

       isActiveUid: -1,
       queue: [
         {
-          handle: 'a handle'
+          handle: 'a handle',
-          message: 'a message'
+          message: 'a message',
         }
-      ]
+      ],
       members: [
         {
           uId: -999,